 Total Project Costs should be determined by State users and input in the table below.
+The tool does not automatically calculate the total project costs for this budget category.

-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.
+Operations and Maintenance-If the State plans to include O&M costs that meet the definition of a contractual or subaward cost, details must be provided in the table and narrative below.

-Please describe the activities these costs will be used to support (i.e. ITD, PRISM, SSDQ or other services).
+Please describe the activities these costs will be using to support (i.e., ITD, PRISM, SSDQ or other services.)

-Contractual and Subaward Project Costs

-Legal Name DUNS/EIN Number Instrument Type Total Project Costs Federal Share

-TOTAL: Contractual and Subaward \$0.00
+Contractual and Subaward Project Costs Legal Name DUNS/ EIN Number Instrument Type % of Time on MCSAP Grant Total Project Costs (Federal) Federal Share MOE TOTAL: Contractual and Subaward \$0.00 \$0.00 \$0.00

-Planned MOE: Contractual and Subaward \$0.00

-Enter detailed explanation of how you came up with the contractual and subaward costs.
+Enter a detailed explanation of how the contractual and subaward costs were derived and allocated to the MCSAP project.